 In 2017, the OECD welcomed ICS in the Advisory Board to the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector.
 The OECD and ICS also co-organized a session on the employment of migrant workers during the 2017 OECD Roundtable on Due Diligence in the Garment and Footwear Sector.

 The International Trade Centre (ITC), a UN agency in Geneva, launched in September 2017 its Sustainability Map platform (www.sustainabilitymap.org), which offers users a database of industry sustainability and certifications, codes of conduct and audit protocols, as well as several market analysis modules and the possibility for companies to create a profile and develop a public or private network with their buyers or suppliers.
 ITC has been collaborating with the ICS for several years, including the referencing of the ICS in the sustainability standards database.
 With the launch of the Sustainability Map platform, it is a new chapter of collaboration that opens up for 2018, with great potential to help retailers and brands, manufacturers to connect to their direct and subsequent suppliers and implement successfully their responsible sourcing policies, their adherence to national and international sustainability standards in the agri-food, textile and electronics sectors.

 ICS participation in the Road Testing exercise of the Guidelines for Providing Product Sustainability Information was officially acknowledged by the co-leads of the One Planet network Consumer Information Programme.
-By being a road tester, ICS was among the first organisations testing the applicability and usefulness of the published United Nations Guidelines.
+ICS provided comments and suggestions on the Guidelines and continuously follows and participates in the Working Groups and developments either directly or via its member companies.

 Considering the results of this valuable exercise, the implementation phase of the Guidelines has the ambition to establish an international community of good practice to push, promote and modernize the provision of clear and reliable sustainability information.